elm/editor-plugins/README.md

 ✨ means this plugin follows [these README guidelines](readme-guidelines.md) for easier installs.

-📊 means this plugin has a [perf table](perf-table.md) outlining CPU, RAM, and battery usage of features.
+📊 means this plugin has a [performance table](performance-table.md) outlining CPU, RAM, and battery usage of features.

 * * *